ycm-core/YouCompleteMe/README.md

     let g:ycm_collect_identifiers_from_tags_files = 1

+### The `g:ycm_seed_identifiers_with_syntax` option

+When this option is set to `1`, YCM's identifier completer will seed its identifier database with the keywords of the programming language you're writing.

+Since the keywords are extracted from the Vim syntax file for the filetype, all keywords may not be collected, depending on how the syntax file was written.
+Usually at least 95% of the keywords are successfully extracted.

+Default: `0`

+    let g:ycm_seed_identifiers_with_syntax = 0

 ### The `g:ycm_add_preview_to_completeopt` option

 When this option is set to `1`, YCM will add the `preview` string to Vim's